neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 > For this part of the session you can continue the demonstration in VS Code

-Start with a short explanation to Emmet.
+Start with a short explanation of Emmet.

-- [ ] Emmet is a tool, which is already integrated into VS Code.
+- [ ] `Emmet` is a tool, which is already integrated into VS Code.
 It autocompletes our code, which makes the workflow much faster.
 - [ ] By starting to type the name of the element and then clicking `tab`, Emmet does it's magic.

-Then type `! tab` and walk the students through the document flow:
+> Then type `! tab` and walk the students through the document flow:

 ```
 <!DOCTYPE html>